gritzko/swarm-ron-docs/noop.md

 * 011 a signature for an explicit rolling hash,
 * 100 causal link (to an operation from another sequence),
 * 101 causal link and a signature for the joint hash,
-* 110 causal link and an explicitly joint hash,
+* 110 causal link and an explicit joint hash,
 * 111 signed explicit joint hash.

 If a rolling hash is "implicit", the recipient is supposed to have it already, so it is not mentioned.
-A *cited hash* is a rolling hash from another sequence; a noop references it in patterns 100-111.
+A *referenced hash* is a rolling hash from another sequence; a noop references it by its stamp (patterns 100-111).
 A joint hash is a hash of a 80-char concatenation of:

 1. the rolling hash of our sequence and